KlausC/TypeEmulator.jl/README.md

 For educational purposes to obtain some insight to the Julia type system and the methods dispatching mechanisms.

- The method `emulate`can transform all Julia `Type`, `Tuple`, `Union`, `UnionAll, and `method lists and required components into a meta-representation.
+ The method `emulate`can transform all Julia `Type`, `Tuple`, `Union`, `UnionAll`, and method lists and required components into a meta-representation.
 On the meta-representation several methods of Julia are implemented.

 - subtype relation
   - <: